How to Build a Tradesmen Website Like HomeAdvisor and Angi

 You may need several different roles of users like Super Admin, Sales, Support, Manager, and some others with different levels of access and responsibilities.

-Step 3: Think over the Website Architecture
+Step 3: Think over the website architecture

 As you completed the list of desired features, you may start considering what goes into building a site like Angi or HomeAdvisor.
 Of course, as a website owner, you have no necessity to dig down too much into technical details.
 But still, some basic understanding of what is under the hood is useful.